 NPH stands for Nuestros Pequeños Hermanos which means ‘Our Little Brothers and Sisters’.

 We help vulnerable children and families in 9 countries across Latin America and the Caribbean.
-We are found in Mexico, Peru, Bolivia, El Salvador, Guatemala, Haiti, Honduras, the Dominican Republic and Nicaragua.
+We help children reach their full potential and break out of the cycle of poverty.